 British Heart Foundation, 51 Piccadilly, Manchester M1 2AP

 Two floors of absolute vintage heaven, Stockport’s Vintage Emporium is a maze of fashion, homeware and everything in between that sits right in the heart of Pear Mill.
 Each part of the mill is owned by a different vendor, and spans old school dining sets, vintage Beatles memorabilia, Carharrt overalls and art from local creatives.
 You could honestly spend all day in here, there’s so much to get through!

 Kilo Sale on Oldham Street

-Sacha’s Hotel, Oldham Street Entrance (Next to Blue Rinse), Manchester, M4 1SH
+Kilo Sale, Sachas Hotel, Oldham Street Entrance, Manchester, M4 1SH

 Barnardo’s Vintage, Cheadle

-Quite possibly the greatest charity shop in the North West, and perhaps the country, this Barnardo’s Vintage in Cheadle was a thrice weekly visit place when I worked nearby, and there was always some great new gear, furniture or trinkets that I would spend my semi-hard-earned cash on.
-This is the place where I bought the most fabulous ski suit in the world from, and it was only a tenner – as well as countless other fashion winners over the years.
-Well worth getting the X57 for!
+Quite possibly one of the greatest charity shops in the North West, this Barnardo’s Vintage in Cheadle is always full of great new gear, furniture and trinkets at very affordable prices.
+This is the place where previous shoppers have purchased fabulous ski suits for a mere ten pounds – as well as countless other fashion winners over the years.
+It’s well worth getting the X57 for!